Melissa Ratcliff

-Melissa Amy Ratcliff (née Larsen; born November 1976) is an American paralegal and Democratic politician from Cottage Grove, Wisconsin.
-She is a member of the Wisconsin State Assembly, representing Wisconsin's 46th Assembly district since January 2023.
-She is also currently a member of the Dane County board of supervisors and the Cottage Grove village board of trustees.
+Melissa Amy Ratcliff (née Larsen; born November 1976) is an American Democratic politician from Cottage Grove, Wisconsin.
+She is a member of the Wisconsin Senate, representing Wisconsin's 16th Senate district since 2025.
+She previously served in the Wisconsin State Assembly, representing the 46th Assembly district during the 2023–2024 term.
+Before being elected to the Legislature, she served six years as a member of the Dane County Board of Supervisors and four years on the Cottage Grove village board.

-Her name was Melissa Amy Kartes during her first marriage, from November 1995 through June 1998.

 Biography

-Melissa Ratcliff was born Melissa Larsen and was raised in Wausau, Wisconsin.
+Melissa Ratcliff was born Melissa Larsen in Green Bay, Wisconsin and was raised in Wausau, Wisconsin.
 She graduated from Wausau East High School in 1995.
-She earned her paralegal certification from Madison Area Technical College and has worked for 20 years as a paralegal at the Eisenberg Law Offices in Madison, Wisconsin.
+She earned her paralegal certification from Madison Area Technical College and was a paralegal for 24 years at Eisenberg Law Offices in Madison, Wisconsin.